Namibia and the wonders of visiting deserts

 Swakopmund

 Swakopmund used to be a German outpost in South West Africa, and its architecture stands tall in its legacy.
-Case in point, the half-timbered Woermanhau, with its second floor adorned with wood planks in checkered patterns or the numerous sign-posts in Gothic font.
+Case in point, the half-timbered Woermannhaus, with its second floor adorned with wood planks in checkered patterns, or the numerous sign-posts in Gothic font.
 Though to me, German as a spoken language did not take roots in Swakopmund.
 Today, the city has come to represent the adventure capital of Namibia.
-So it is that I was looking forward to Skydive for the first time in this town, but my luck was short as it was too windy when it was my turn to Skydive.
-The day after, I consoled myself with a visit of the seal colony at Pelican Point in Walvis Bay, a few miles south of Swakopmund.
+So it is that I was looking forward to skydive for the first time in this town, but my luck was short as it was too windy when it was my turn.
+The day after, I consoled myself with a visit to the seal colony at Pelican Point in Walvis Bay, about 30 kilometres south of Swakopmund.
 Pelican Point, Walvis bay

 Solitaire